WheteThunger/AutomatedWorkcarts/README.md

 - `awt.train Workcart WagonA WagonB` -- Updates the trigger to spawn a workcart with one `WagonA` and one `WagonB` wagon coupled behind it.
 - `awt.train Workcart WagonC WagonC` -- Updates the trigger to spawn a workcart with two `WagonC` wagons coupled behind it.
 - `awt.train Workcart Workcart` -- Updates the trigger to spawn two workcarts coupled together.
-- `awt.train Locomotive Workcart WagonA WagonB WagonC WagonFuel WagonLoot WagonResource Caboose WorkcartCovered` -- Updates the trigger to spawn a workcart with all possible train car types coupled behind it.
+- `awt.train Locomotive Workcart WagonA WagonB WagonC WagonFuel WagonLoot WagonResource Caboose WorkcartCovered` -- Updates the trigger to spawn a train with all possible train car types coupled behind it.

+All-in-one examples:

+- `awt.add Conductor Brake Zero 10 Fwd Hi Left Workcart WagonA WagonB` -- Creates a trigger that will spawn a workcart with one `WagonA` and one `WagonB` wagon coupled behind it.
+It will have a conductor, and will initially wait 10 seconds before driving forward at `Hi` speed.
+On return visits, it will brake to a stop and wait 10 seconds before continuing.

 ## Configuration